-Why same-sex marriage isn't legal in Australia
+Australia votes on same-sex marriage: What you need to know

 "Australians are able and have demonstrated that they can have a respectful discussion," he said.

-Adding to the drama is the fact that the postal vote is non-binding -- and this is the crux of a court challenge being made by gay marriage proponents, including non-aligned politician Andrew Wilkie, in Australia's High Court.
+Adding to the drama was a court challenge made by gay marriage proponents, who said the postal vote was unnecessary and a waste of public funds.

-And if they knock it down, it will be back to the drawing board for gay marriage in Australia.
+But a unanimous vote by Australia's High Court on September 7 allowed the vote to go ahead.

-Australia would not be the first country to have a national vote on same-sex marriage -- Ireland voted to legalize marriage equality in 2015.
+Australia is not the first country to have a national vote on same-sex marriage -- Ireland voted to legalize marriage equality in 2015.

 "(But Ireland) had to have a referendum because it was a constitutional requirement," Brady said.
 "We've always said the way this should be done (in Australia) is the way all issues pertaining to people's rights are dealt with, by parliament."